Egg freezing at a glance

 - Egg freezing, also called human oocyte cryopreservation, is a rapidly advancing technology of extracting, freezing and storing a woman’s eggs (oocytes).
 The eggs can later be thawed, fertilized, and transferred to the uterus as embryos months or years later.

 - Women may consider freezing their eggs if they would like to preserve their future ability to have children, either for elective reasons, or because of a medical condition like cancer.

 - Reproductive cryopreservation is not new.
 Medical clinics have been freezing sperm since the 1950s and embryos since the 1980s.
 Doctors in Australia reported the world’s first pregnancy using frozen oocytes in 1984.

 What is egg freezing?

 While sperm and embryo cryopreservation have become routine, egg freezing has developed at a slower pace, largely due to the high volume to surface ratio of eggs, risking cellular damage through the freeze-thaw process.
 Until recently, pregnancy rates from egg freezing were a fraction of those from traditional in vitro fertilization (IVF) using either fresh or frozen embryos.
 However, pregnancy rates using embryos created from formerly frozen oocytes are climbing, and it may not be long until they become much closer to rates for cryopreserved embryos.

 Egg retrieval for oocyte cryopreservation is similar to that for in vitro fertilization (IVF).
 After an evaluation of overall and reproductive health, the woman takes ovulation inducing medication.
 The goal is to stimulate her ovaries to produce a sufficient amount of eggs in one cycle for retrieval.
 The retrieval procedure is a minor out-patient surgery conducted in a clinic with mild sedation.

 Though the largest cell in the human body, the human egg is also very fragile.
 Approximately 10% of eggs will undoubtedly be lost in the freezing and thawing processes.
-Much research is underway into new ways to bring eggs successfully through the cryopreservation process.
+Much research is underway into new ways to bring eggs successfully through the egg freezing process.

 When the woman is ready to attempt conception, an embryologist thaws her eggs and uses intracytoplasmic sperm injection (ICSI) to fertilize those surviving the thaw.
 A physician then transfers the resulting embryos into her uterus.
 Usually one embryo is transferred & the extra embryos are frozen for the future.